Students Rights and Responsibilities Handbook

 In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories — names, addresses, and telephone listings — unless parents/guardians have notified the school that they do not want their student’s information disclosed without their prior written consent.

-If a parent/guardian does not want Tigard-Tualatin School District to disclose directory information from their child’s education records without their prior written consent, they must notify the school principal in writing within 10 days of receiving this information.
+If a parent/guardian does not want TTSD to disclose directory information from their child’s education records without their prior written consent, they must notify the school principal in writing within 10 days of receiving this information.
 They may EITHER indicate that they do not want the school to disclose any directory information OR that they do not want their student’s directory information released to military recruiters.

 Educational records are different from public records.
 A public record is any document “containing information regarding a public entity’s business” that is prepared, owned, used, or retained by the public entity.